Back to app

 For each step, configure:

-• Interval — How long after the previous step to send (e.g., 3 days).
+• Interval — How long after the previous step to send (e.g., 3 days or 18 hours).

-You can have as many steps as you want, though 3–5 is typical.
+You can have up to 10 steps, though 3–5 is typical.

-Once a campaign has enrolled candidates, the sequence template is immutable for those candidates.
+Once a campaign has enrolled candidates, the sequence is locked for those candidates.
 Editing the sequence creates a new version.

 • Candidates already enrolled continue on the version they were enrolled under.